-A5.410 STREET NAMES
+A5.410 Street Names

-Street names and property numbers shall be assigned by the City and shall conform to the City of Gresham Street Naming and Property Addressing Guidelines, a document published separately.
+No street name shall be used that will duplicate or be confused with the name of existing streets in the Portland East Metro area, except for extensions of existing streets.
+Street names and property numbers shall conform to the City of Gresham Street Naming and Property Addressing Guidelines, a document published separately.

-A5.411 TRAFFIC ANALYSIS
+A5.411 Traffic Analysis

 The City Engineer will require a traffic analysis report as determined by the type of development and its potential impact to existing street systems.
-A traffic analysis will generally be required for a development 1) when it will generate 1,000 vehicle trips or more per weekday, or 2) when a development's location, proposed site plan, traffic characteristics could affect traffic safety, access management, street capacity, or known traffic problems or deficiencies in a development's study area.
+A traffic analysis will generally be required for a development 1) when it will generate 1,000 vehicle trips per weekday or more, or 2) when a development's location, proposed site plan, traffic characteristics could affect traffic safety, access management, street capacity, or known traffic problems or deficiencies in a development's study area.

-The report will be prepared by a licensed traffic engineer in the State of Oregon and shall be prepared in accordance with the Public Works Standards.
+The report will be prepared by a licensed traffic engineer in the State of Oregon.
+At a minimum, the report shall contain the following: